ipchelsea/Blockchain-Resources/README.md

-# UW BLOCKCHAIN HACKS RESOURCES
+# UW BLOCKCHAIN SOCIETY GUIDE

 ## About
 We encourage everyone who is participating the hackathon to look through these resources, if you would like to contribute to this repository, read " ".